EntrustCorporation/cps/entrust.md

 The CA or RA ensures the registration of the DBA or tradename is valid.

-**EV SSL, EV Code Signing Certificates, and Verified Mark Certificates**
+**EV TLS, EV Code Signing Certificates, and Verified Mark Certificates**

 The CA verifies the Applicant has registered its use of the DBA or tradename with the appropriate government agency for such filings in the jurisdiction of its Place of Business.
 If a DBA or tradename is used, it will be included at the beginning of the organization field followed by the full legal organization name in parenthesis.